DNA-and-Natural-Algorithms-Group/multistrand/README.md

  -  nupack 3.0.4 only*
  -  make,			4.0+

-The oldest NUPACK release available for download is 3.0.6 (www.nupack.org).
+The earliest NUPACK release available for download is 3.0.6 (www.nupack.org).
 Under 3.0.6, first step mode will not work, which relies on the sample subroutine.
 To make first step mode work in NUPACK 3.0.6, it is sufficient to copy sample.c from 3.0.4 into the 3.0.6 distribution and then to recompile.
+First step mode will not work with 3.1.0 and 3.2.0.

 Some users may need to install 'make' first.
 You can check that make is installed by simplying calling "make" in the terminal, which should return a message similar to the below.
 You can similarly run "python -V" and "gcc -v" to check if python and gcc are installed.
 Mac users may need to install xcode in order to proceed.
 ```sh
 $ make: *** No targets specified and no makefile found.
 Stop.
 ```

 Tutorial files use the 'numpy', 'matplotlib' and 'scipy' python packages (you can install these using 'pip install numpy' and so on).